 CCP1 Mode CCP2 Mode Interaction Capture Capture Each module can use TMR1 or TMR3 as the time base.
 The time base can be different for each CCP.
 Capture Compare CCP2 can be configured for the Special Event Trigger to reset TMR1 or TMR3 (depending upon which time base is used).
-Automatic A/D conversions on trigger event can also be done.
+CCP2 Special Event Triggers will also start A/D conversions.
 Operation of CCP1 could be affected if it is using the same timer as a time base.
 Compare Capture CCP1 can be configured for the Special Event Trigger to reset TMR1 or TMR3 (depending upon which time base is used).
 Operation of CCP2 could be affected if it is using the same timer as a time base.
 Compare Compare Either module can be configured for the Special Event Trigger to reset the time base.
-Automatic A/D conversions on CCP2 trigger event can be done.
+CCP2 Special Event Triggers will also start A/D conversions.
 Conflicts may occur if both modules are using the same time base.
 Capture PWM (1) None Compare PWM (1) None PWM (1) Capture None PWM (1) Compare None PWM (1) PWM Both PWMs will have the same frequency and update rate (TMR2 interrupt).

-Note 1: Includes standard and enhanced PWM operation.
+Note 1: Includes standard and Enhanced PWM operation.